What is cruise insurance?

 The table below shows our customer satisfaction and policy ratings.
 Use the drop down to see how we rate each individual element of the cruise insurance policies.

-Which?
-Customer Score data is based on a survey of 4,536 respondents from the general public telling us about their travel insurance provider in February 2018.
-The Which?
-Customer Score is calculated using a combination of overall customer satisfaction and the likelihood of recommending the provider.
+The customer score is based on a survey of 4,471 general public respondents from March 2019.
+Each score is worked out using a combination of overall satisfaction and likelihood of recommending the provider.

 We calculate the policy scores by rating the most important elements of the policy including medical expenses cover limit, cancellation/curtailment limit, baggage and belongings limit and money limit.